Paul Pizner

 Holding a Ph.
 D. in music education from the University of Illinois, Paul was Director of Bands and Director of Jazz Studies at Hamline University in St. Paul.
 He began directing the Roseville Big Band shortly before his sabbatical from Hamline began.
 He succeeded interim director Sam Marks.

 Paul brought an exciting new repertoire to the band, including many pieces borrowed from the Hamline Jazz Band's library.
+He also established the tradition of sit-in nights, which the band continues to this day.

 Early in his music career, Paul played alto sax in the Glenn Miller band.
 He joined the Hamline University faculty in 1961.